-There are certain ‘healthy’ foods that are not that healthy if it comes to hypothyroidism.
+There are certain ‘healthy’ foods that are not that healthy if it comes to natural treatment for hypothyroidism.
 Or if you don’t know how to counteract their negative effect, you may be slowly damaging your thyroid.
 Let’s start with the most common and most controversial one at the same time – soy!
 Honestly, I haven’t seen any other food with so many different opinions as I’ve heard about soy.
 If it comes to hypothyroidism diet this is the top one that you should be really careful with.

 So what’s wrong with one of the most popular protein sources for vegan and vegetarians?
 What we know for sure is that most of soy is genetically modified.
 We also know that soy is a strong goitrogen and can interfere with iodine absorption.
 Iodine together with tyrosine are two main building blocks for thyroid hormones.
 Without enough iodine you are not able to make thyroid hormones!
 Moreover, a lot of soy-based products are highly processed including ingredients and by-products you don’t want to consume.
 In terms of soy effect on thyroid, there is no doubt that you should be avoiding it.

 Fermented soy is still goitrogenic but contains less other anti-nutrients like phytic and oxalic acid.
 It’s better digested too compared to raw soy.
 So why some people say soy is healthy?

 Does soy have antioestrogen and anticancer properties?